Julien-Elie/usenet-signcontrol/README.md

 Here are some resources that can be useful to be aware of:

+- Discussions about Usenet hierarchy administration in general take place in the `news.admin.hierarchies` newsgroup; do not hesitate to participate in this newsgroup!
 - Usenet Hierarchy Administration FAQ:
 [https://www.eyrie.org/~eagle/faqs/usenet-hier.html](https://www.eyrie.org/~eagle/faqs/usenet-hier.html)
 - Usenet hierarchy information: